justinthelaw/uds-rke2/README.md

 uds run uds-rke2-local-path-core-dev
 ```

-Then, modify your `/etc/hosts` according to your base IP on the Istio Tenant gateway, with a redirect for `sso.local.uds.dev`.
+Then, modify your `/etc/hosts` according to your base IP on the Istio Tenant gateway, with a redirect for `sso.uds.local`.

-Finally, go to `sso.local.uds.dev` to see if the KeyCloak SSO panel is accessible via your browser.
+Finally, go to `sso.uds.local` to see if the KeyCloak SSO panel is accessible via your browser.

 ## Additional Info